Montreal slows down as autumn draws to a close. It’s the start of siesta season, long afternoons by the window watching the snow fall.

 For those who like to get their hands dirty…

-Cône 10, the Plateau’s most serious pottery workshop-gallery-boutique, offers workshops for those with an artistic vision who want to create their own tableware, flowerpots or learn how to “throw”.
+Cône 10, the most serious pottery workshop-gallery-boutique on the Plateau, offers workshops for those with an artistic vision who want to create their own tableware, mugs or learn how to “throw”.

-For clay enthusiasts, there are weekly courses, including a 2-week course to make tiles you’re dying to try out this summer, and a 4-week hand-forming course for artists who want to think outside the box.
+For those with a passion for clay, there are weekly classes, including a 2-week course to make tiles we’re dying to try out this summer, and a 4-week hand-forming course for artists who want to think outside the box.

 Where?
 Atelier Cône 10, 3941 rue Saint-Denis